arx-tools/node-pkware/README.md

 `errors.InvalidCompressionTypeError` - thrown by implode when invalid compression type was specified or by explode when it encounters invalid data in the header section (the first 2 bytes of a compressed files)

-`errors.InvalidDataError` - thrown by explode, when compressed data is less, than 5 bytes long. pkware compressed files have 2 bytes header followed by at lest 2 bytes of data and an end literal.
+`errors.InvalidDataError` - thrown by explode, when compressed data is less, than 5 bytes long.
+Pkware compressed files have 2 bytes header followed by at lest 2 bytes of data and an end literal.

 `errors.AbortedError` - thrown by explode when compressed data ends without reaching the end literal or in mid decompression